Lubricating Deodorant

 Hi everyone,

 My mom uses Coloplast Brava Lubricating Deodorant to help push the stool to the bottom of the bag.
-We have been using individual packets for awhile now and they work great.
-However, we got a free sample of the 250 ml big bottle from her medical supplier a couple months ago and I wanted to try it out.
+We have been using individual packets for a while now and they work great.
+However, we got a free sample of the 250 ml big bottle from her medical supplier a couple of months ago and I wanted to try it out.
 Does anyone know how many drops to use that is equivalent to the individual packets?

 I welcome anyone to respond even if you use a different deodorant.
-What deodorant do you use and how many drops do you apply to pouch?
+What deodorant do you use and how many drops do you apply to the pouch?

 If you have a packet left, look to see how much is in it.
 Then just measure that amount out in drops.
-You could probably Google a picture and see how much is in a packet if you don't have one
+You could probably Google a picture and see how much is in a packet if you don't have one.

 Reply to AlexT

-Thank you Alex.
+Thank you, Alex.
 I do still have a packet left.
 I will try your suggestion.

 Reply to Beth22

-Thanks for your response Beth!
+Thanks for your response, Beth!

-When I first got the sample, I called up Coloplast to ask them how many drops I should add and I didn't get a clear answer.
-I meant to call back and see if someone else could advise but never did.
+When I first got the sample, I called up Coloplast to ask them how many drops I should add, and I didn't get a clear answer.
+I meant to call back and see if someone else could advise, but never did.

-Living with Your Ostomy | Hollister
+Staying Hydrated with an Ostomy with LeeAnne Hayden | Hollister

 https://www.veganostomy.ca/coloplast-brava-lubricating-deodorant-for-ostomy-pouches-review/

-HIs review lists the Pro's and Con's.
+His review lists the Pro's and Con's.
 There are alternative products out there.
 Some are more reasonably priced.
 Some others you might prefer like Simple 'n Safe.
 Personally, I use Hollister's Adapt Lubricating Deodorant.
 I tried Brava.
 It works.
-However when using one hand I clumsily dropped the cap into my open stoma bag.
+However, when using one hand, I clumsily dropped the cap into my open stoma bag.
 That was when I knew that this product was not for me.
 I called the company and told them that their competitors who have flip tops eliminate having to deal with the screw top.

 Hope this helps.
 Don't forget about hydration too.